 Things to remember:

-Insurance companies will pay out only the listed value of an item.
-So, if your engagement ring has increased in value and you haven't updated your insurance policy, you won't be covered for its current value.
+- Insurance companies usually pay out only the listed value of an item.
+So, if your engagement ring has increased in value and you haven't updated your insurance policy, you might not be covered for its current value.